 In fact, each impromptu question, although may take 1 min to answer, can interrupt the flow of your work by 15mins on average and receiving as little as 8 questions in a day can add another 2 hours to your workload.

 WHEN TO DECENTRALISE: Research has shown that the effectiveness of groups decreases above 5 members, as it starts to create individuals who begin to contribute less.
 The "someone else will do it" or the "someone else has already done it".

-Teams of 3 to 5 in a sector can have a team leader that reports directly to the CEO.
+Teams of 5 in a sector can have a team leader that reports directly to the CEO.